Cosmic Consciousness

 Moores said that Bucke's cosmic consciousness is an interconnected way of seeing things "which is more of an intuitive knowing than it is a factual understanding".
 Moores pointed out that, for scholars of the purist camp, the experience of cosmic consciousness is incomplete without the element of love, "which is the foundation of mystical consciousness".
 Juan A. Herrero Brasas said that Bucke's cosmic consciousness refers to the evolution of the intellect, and not to "the ineffable revelation of hidden truths".
 According to Brasas, it was William James who equated Bucke's cosmic consciousness with mystical experience or mystical consciousness.
-Gary Lachman notes that today Bucke's experience would most likely be "explained" by the so-called "God spot", or more generally as a case of temporal lobe epilepsy, but he is skeptical of these and other "organic" explanations.
+Gary Lachman notes that today Bucke's experience would most likely be explained by the "God spot", or more generally as a case of temporal lobe epilepsy, but he is skeptical of these and other organic explanations.

-Bucke identified only male examples of cosmic consciousness.
-He believed that women were not likely to have it.
-(However, there are some women amongst the "additional cases" listed in the second half of the book.)

-He regarded Walt Whitman as "the climax of religious evolution and the harbinger of humanity's future".